TradeRES/toolbox-amiris-emlab/README.md

 upgrade_spine_reqs.bat
 ```

-with the activate environment spinetoolbox-dev. type spinetoolbox to start the tool
+with the activate environment spinetoolbox-dev. type spinetoolbox to start the tool in this environment.
-make an emlabpy kernel as follows:
+Once the project is open, make an emlabpy kernel as follows:
-In spinetooolbox > file? settings> tools > jupyter console> kernel spec editor>
+In spinetooolbox > file > settings> tools > jupyter console> kernel spec editor>
 add
-iterpreter: path to your the python.exe in your conda environment emlabpy
+imterpreter: path to the python.exe in your conda environment emlabpy
 name: emlabpy
 make kernel specification > ok